takrim1999/rupok/README.md

 # rupok
-it's a simple encryption-decryption tool. a very simple algorithm in encryption section and decryption section can only decrypt this encryption
+it's a simple encryption-decryption tool.\n a very simple algorithm in encryption section and decryption section can only decrypt this encryption